babylonchain/babylon/README.md

 ```

 The `gentxs` directory contains the genesis transactions.
 It contains
-transactions that assign stake to a single address that is defined for each
+transactions that assign bbn tokens to a single address that is defined for each
 node.

 The `node0` directory contains the the following,